Verney baronets of Claydon House (1818)

 The Calvert, later Verney baronetcy, of Claydon House in the County of Buckingham, was created in the Baronetage of the United Kingdom on 3 December 1818 for General Harry Calvert, for many years Adjutant-General of the Forces.
 The second Baronet assumed in 1827 the surname of Verney in lieu of Calvert.
 He had succeeded to the Verney estates through his cousin Richard Calvert, who married Mary (née Nicholson), the widow of the Hon.
 John Verney, eldest son of Ralph Verney, 1st Earl Verney.
 Verney sat as Liberal Member of Parliament for Buckingham and Bedford.

 The 3rd Baronet was a captain in the Royal Navy and represented Buckingham in the House of Commons as a Liberal.
 The 4th Baronet was also a Liberal politician and served as Parliamentary Secretary to the Board of Agriculture and Fisheries from 1914 to 1915.
 He was succeeded by his son, the 5th Baronet, a member of the Buckinghamshire County Council who served as Vice-Lieutenant and High Sheriff of Buckinghamshire.
-As the title is held by his only son, the 6th Baronet, who succeeded in 2001.
+As the title is held by his grandson, the 7th Baronet, who succeeded in 2026.